The Parent Trap (1961 film): Subsequent developments

 In 1961, a comic book version of the film was published, adapted, and illustrated by Dan Spiegle.

 The film was theatrically re-released in 1968 and earned $1.8 million in rentals.

 The Disney Studios produced three television sequels The Parent Trap II (1986), Parent Trap III (1989) and Parent Trap: Hawaiian Honeymoon (1989).
 The original was remade in 1998 starring Lindsay Lohan, Dennis Quaid, and Natasha Richardson.
 Joanna Barnes also made an appearance as Vicki Blake, the mother of Dennis Quaid's character's fiancée, Meredith.

 In 2018, a potential remake of The Parent Trap was considered for Walt Disney Studios' streaming service Disney+.

 In India, there have been several films inspired by The Parent Trap.
 In 1965, a Tamil language version of the story called Kuzhandaiyum Deivamum, starring Kutty Padmini was released.
 The following year, it was remade into Telugu as Leta Manasulu also starring Kutty Padmini.
 A Hindi version Do Kaliyaan starring Neetu Singh in the double role was made in 1968.
 The 1987 film Pyar Ke Kabil also has a similar storyline, as does the 2001 film Kuch Khatti Kuch Meethi which has Kajol playing the double role of 23-year-old twins.

 Home media

-The Parent Trap was initially released by Walt Disney Home Video through VHS on April 7, 1984, and on May 28, 1986, as part of Disney's "Wonderland Campaign".
+The Parent Trap was initially released on VHS tape cassettes by Walt Disney Home Video on April 7, 1984, and on May 28, 1986, as part of Disney's "Wonderland Campaign".

 The film was released on a 2-disc special edition DVD in May 2002, as part of the Vault Disney collection, with a new digital remaster by THX.

 In 2005, the film was once again released in a 2-Movie Collection, which also contained the made-for-television sequel, The Parent Trap II (1986), plus the original film trailer and other bonus features.

 The film was released for the first time on Blu-ray, but as a Disney Movie Club exclusive on April 24, 2018.
 The 1998 remake was also released on Blu-ray the same day.